-Program PDP 2028 8 Pt.Socio- Bas eline Outcome Strategy Economic Agenda Indicators Year Value Sustainable maritime industry and livable ritime Livable Communities d livable (Chapter 2, Create green jobs by pursuing a green green jobs related illness/ cases by pursuing 2023 - communities established that will redound to the creation Subchapter 2.3) and blue economy and establishing livable and sustainable 2. % Decrease in the Solid waste from ships 2023 - of green jobs communities 3. % Decrease in the Liquid waste from ships 2023 - 4. % Decrease in the GHG emissions of Ph- registered convention-sized ships 148 2023 - 5. % of ships compliant with the sulfur limit for Ph-registered convention sized ships 149 2023 -
+Program PDP 2028 8 Pt.Socio- Bas eline Outcome Strategy Economic Agenda Indicators Year Value Sustainable maritime industry and livable Establish Livable Communities (Chapter 2, a green 1. % Decrease in the number of marine pollution related illness/ cases 2023 - communities established that will redound to the creation Subchapter 2.3) and blue economy and establishing livable and sustainable 2. % Decrease in the Solid waste from ships 2023 - of green jobs on communities 3. % Decrease in the Liquid waste from ships 2023 - 4. % Decrease in the GHG emissions of Ph- registered convention-sized ships 148 2023 - 5. % of ships compliant with the sulfur limit for Ph-registered convention sized ships 149 2023 -